Made with sweet and creamy chocolate peanut butter and hearty oats, these Vegan Chocolate Peanut Butter Oatmeal Scones

 - 6 tablespoons cold solid coconut oil

 - Optional: 1 tablespoons coconut sugar OR melted chocolate for drizzling

 - Preheat your oven to 400 degrees and line a baking sheet with parchment paper or a silicone baking mat and set aside.

 - Prepare your flax egg by whisking together 1 tablespoons of ground flaxseed and 3 tablespoons of water in a small bowl.
 Set it aside to thicken.

 - In a large bowl, whisk together both flours, quick oats, coconut sugar, baking soda, baking powder, and salt.
-Add the cold coconut oil, and using a pastry cutter (or 2 knives), cut the coconut oil into the flour mixture until the butter is about the size of a pea and the mixture resembles coarse sand.
+Add the cold coconut oil, and using a pastry cutter (or a fork), cut the coconut oil into the flour mixture until the batter is about the size of a pea and the mixture resembles coarse sand.